sahhoArjun097/portfolio/README.md

 - **JavaScript:** Added interactivity and enhanced functionality.
 - **GSAP:** Used for animations, adding smooth transitions and interactive effects.

+## Live Demo

+Check out the live version of my portfolio here: [arjunagarwal.vercel.app](https://arjunagarwal.vercel.app/)

 ## Installation

-To view or edit this portfolio:
+To view or edit this portfolio locally:

 1. **Clone the repository:**
    ```bash